Kroc/v80/bin/wla-dx/README.txt

 ""*:"", that "APPENDTO" is considered to belong to the global namespace and we won’t prefix it with the ".INCLUDE" ‘s namespace.

+To add the namespace prefix to everything including ".DEFINE" s use the keyword "ISOLATED":

+   .INCLUDE "music_player.s" NAMESPACE "musicplayer" ISOLATED

+Note that a dot is the namespace separator so your namespace cannot contain a dot.

 Note that you can create the file name from pieces:

    .INCLUDE ROOTDIR, SUBDIR, "cthulhu.s" NAMESPACE "cthulhu"